GeAR522/amplify-vite-react-template/README.md

 - move the current restaurant into a temp file for loading
 - move all the current main components into a "Main" components which will pick up the restaurant data and then load everything necessary

-- If time, link this to proper DB service, probably S3 to store pages and possibly even the restaurant info to call via Lambda, or dynamoDB.
+- If time, link this to some storage, probably S3 to store pages and possibly even the restaurant info, which could be called via Lambda, or stick everything in dynamoDB.

+- fix the social media icons

 ----

+Default info from the template

 ## AWS Amplify React+Vite Starter Template